apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/0-introduction.md

 # Gluon

 Gluon is an imperative high-level front end API in MXNet for deep learning that’s flexible and easy-to-use which comes with a lot of great features, and it can provide you everything you need: from experimentation to deploying the model without sacrificing training speed.
-Gluon provides State of the Art models for many of the standard tasks such as Classification, Object Detection, Segmentation, etc. In next sections of   the  tutorial, we will walk you through a common use case on how to build a model using gluon, train it on your data, and deploy it for inference.
+Gluon provides State of the Art models for many of the standard tasks such as Classification, Object Detection, Segmentation, etc. In one of the next sections of the tutorial, you will walk through a common use case on how to build a model using gluon, train it on your data, and deploy it for inference.

 # References